lizia102/Steps-to-Deploy-an-AlmaLinux-10-PXE-Server/README.md

 ### Notes
 - Ensure the `inst.repo` path matches the HTTP installation source (example: `http://192.168.1.100/alma10`).
-- For architectures like IBM Power, adjust boot file paths and DHCP configurations as referenced in the original documentation.
-- All paths and IP addresses must be modified to match your actual network environment.这条消息已经在编辑器中准备就绪。你想如何调整这篇文档?请随时告诉我。
+- All paths and IP addresses must be modified to match your actual network environment.